Lefkas

-Lefkas, also known as Lefkada, is one of the Ionian islands.
+Lefkas, also known as Lefkada, is one of the Ionian Islands.
 It only just qualifies as an island because it was physically connected to the mainland till the Corinthians cut a canal through, to make it easier and quicker for ships to pass up and down the west coast of Greece.

 Today there’s a road bridge over the canal so Lefkas is, like Evia, one of the only Greek islands you can actually drive (or even walk) to.
 This road connection to the mainland makes Lefkas a good base for anyone who wants to do some exploring.
 It has ferry connections to other Ionian islands too.